DBCDK/ding_readers_compass/README.md

 a different menu position, title, path or disabled altogether.

-The recommender widget can be added to the ting_object page (also at /admin/structure/pages) under the content tab for that page.
+The recommender widget can be added to the ting_object page (also at /admin/structure/pages) under the 'content' tab for that page.
 Add somewhere beneath the 'TingObject(Materialer)' and 'Ting collection material types' content types.

 See also: https://api.laesekompas.dk/